andrewklajman/rp4/README.md

     - My Wifi router will not work.
     - Need to check my stuff at mums
 - Access to eReader
-- System Disk Encryption
-    - This would only be practical if I could implement a key file
-- zsh + completion
 - Send log files to git repository
-- Encrypting the System Drive.

 # NOTE:
 - For odd reason if i place my external hdd in usb3 then wifi will not work

 # TODO: A thought
+- System Disk Encryption
+    - This would only be practical if I could implement a key file
+- Encrypting the System Drive.
 - Understand iproute, ifup, ifdown, iptables, ss (sockets),...
 - Implement a firewall:
     * Is this needed with NordVpn?